jCallon/jCallon.github.io/pokemon/team_composition.md

 #### Specialization approach
 Create a team so good at one thing it cannot be stopped.
 All Pokemon to capitalize on one scenario.
 Often, this is the approach of weather teams.
-- Offensive opression
+- Offensive oppression
   - Deal the most damage possible at any time.
-The goal is to end the game quickly before your scenario, such as weather, ends, unles oyu have an easy way to extend it.
+The goal is to end the game quickly before your scenario, such as weather, ends, unles you have an easy way to extend it.
 Being super-effective is less of a concern when all your moves are around or above base 100 power, before STAB.
   - An example of moves used are STAB [Hurricane](https://www.serebii.net/attackdex-swsh/hurricane.shtml) and [Weather Ball](https://www.serebii.net/attackdex-swsh/weatherball.shtml) in rain.
   - An example of abilties used is [Sand Force](https://www.serebii.net/abilitydex/sandforce.shtml) in sandstorm, to make STAB [Earthquake](https://www.serebii.net/attackdex-swsh/earthquake.shtml), [Iron Head](https://www.serebii.net/attackdex-swsh/ironhead.shtml), and [Stone Edge](https://www.serebii.net/attackdex-swsh/stoneedge.shtml) even more powerful.
-- Defensive opression
+- Defensive oppression
   - Defense isn't so much of a concern, but moves like [Aurora Veil](https://www.serebii.net/attackdex-swsh/auroraveil.shtml), and sandstorm just providing a 1 stage Special Defense raise for certain types, helps.

 ### Sources